-The graphics are good, but could have been a little better to say this is a next gen game, and the whole frame rate issue never really became a problem.
+The graphics are good but could have been a little better to say this is a next-gen game, and the whole frame rate issue never really became a problem.
 There were a couple of times when the game seemed to stutter but was more like “the buzzing of flies to him”.
 Vigo?
 Anyone?

-Even though the story is short, you do have to choice to go online to bust some more ghosts, plus the addition of trophies will make you go back and try to collect all the ones you’ve missed.
+Even though the story is short, you do have the choice to go online to bust some more ghosts, plus the addition of trophies will make you go back and try to collect all the ones you’ve missed.

 There are six types of modes in multiplayer and these are: